nrwl/nx/docs/shared/deprecated/workspace-generators.md

 ## Converting workspace generators to local generators

+{% callout type=\"info\" %}
+When migrating to Nx 16, a new workspace plugin is automatically generated in the tools folder if you already have workspace-generators.
+{% /callout %}

 - If you don't already have a local plugin, use Nx to generate one:

 ```shell